albararamli/ic/README.md

 Authors: Albara Ah Ramli, Xin Liu, Erik K Henricson

 ## How to Use
-To leverage this code, clone this repository, install the necessary packages, and run the main Python script.
-Detailed instructions are provided in the README.
+To leverage this code, clone this repository and install the necessary packages.
+Run the main Python script to start the IC detection process.